kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 Ah, 'securiteh' ...

-Just use sudo or (if you had issues with /etc/sudoers file) just go back to root user,  and apply the previous /sbin/setcap line
+As a work around, ust use sudo or (if you had issues with /etc/sudoers file) just go back to root user,
+and apply the previous /sbin/setcap line.

-Once it's done, when you run /sbin/getcap, you should see the following output:
+Once applied, when you run /sbin/getcap, you should see the following output:

 ```
 hue@kroen3n:~$ pwd